Frequently Asked Questions About Family Law

 Traditionally, child support cannot be paid directly to a child at any age.
 However, an experienced attorney can make an appropriate argument regarding this issue.

-Please contact the Hazlet attorneys at Wernik & Salvatore to discuss your questions and legal options.
+Please Contact the Hazlet attorneys at Wernik & Salvatore to discuss any questions you may have.